 In order to accomplish that, you will be asked to describe your familiarity with some online subcultures and with a selection of terms currently in use within them.
 Then, you will be asked for your first impressions of anonymized posts such as those you might hypothetically see in your daily life online.

 Who is conducting this study?

 I’m Cyrus Eosphoros, an early-career fan studies researcher.
-This study is being run through the Anthropology department of Bellevue College, where I’m currently a student.
+Data collection was run through the Anthropology department of Bellevue College, where I was a student through this year.
 My supervisor within the department is Dr. Katharine Hunt.

-The survey and the study as a whole has undergone IRB review.
-This landing page was constructed as the main form of recruitment material for participants.
+The survey and the study as a whole underwent IRB review.
+The original version of this landing page was constructed as the main form of recruitment material for participants.
 Concerns about the study or questions about the rights of research subjects can be directed to Bellevue College’s IRB Chair, at [email protected]

 How do I participate?

 The survey has now closed, but I appreciate your interest!
 There will be other surveys in our collective future, and as I (slowly) make progress on making use of the data, you can know what I know, too.

 An earlier version of this survey ran briefly in February (the “winter 2021” version).
 It was closed early due to miscommunications at my institution regarding the potential scope of the study itself and which level of IRB review would be necessary as a result.

 Because of that, if you filled out that version of the survey, I'm grateful for your time and effort; but I am only able to use answers from summer 2021 for research going forward.

 My initial statement is available on this site, here.
 More information will be posted through the project newsletter and linked here when available.